willowtreeapps/bark/README.md

 # Bark
-Simple message broadcasting library (similar to NotificationCenter in spirit).
-It's designed to help you manage a group of dependencies in a container, and easily resolve them when needed, thus helping make your project more modular, testable, and maintainable.
+Simple, but powerful, message broadcasting library (similar to NotificationCenter in spirit).

 Tree bark won't bark.
-But `bark` will, and it will allow you to broadcast information across your app in a structured concurrent way.
+But `bark` will!, and it will help you broadcast information across your app in a structured concurrent way.

 ## Why Bark
 With `bark`, you can register subscriptions that require a concurrency context, and be assured at the point of use that the subscription was run when the `await` to the associated post completes.